Spay/Neuter

 B. Have the dog or cat spayed or neutered by a department veterinarian at the expense of the owner or custodian.
 Such expense may include additional fees due to extraordinary care required;

-E. If the owner or custodian demonstrates compliance with this section.
+E. Or if the owner or custodian demonstrates compliance with this section.

-g.
-Application of fees and fines collected.
-All costs and fines collected under this part and the fees collected under this section, subsection (f) shall be paid to the department for the purpose of defraying the cost of the implementation and enforcement of this program.
+G. Application of fees and fines collected.
+All costs and fines collected under this part and the fees collected under, subsection F. shall be paid to the department for the purpose of defraying the cost of the implementation and enforcement of this program.

 6.08.125 Requiring the mandatory spaying and neutering of pit bull breeds.